duendwang/zeppelinhangar-selfhost-guides/LinuxGuide.md

 ````
 3. Save the file
 4. `sudo systemctl restart nginx`
     - Make sure there are no errors.
-If there are, run `systemctl journal nginx.service` (or whatever command it tells you to run, it'll list a command to run if it fails to restart) to view the error log, try search for some answers, if that doesn't work then ask for help in the self-hosting server.
+If there are, run `systemctl journal nginx.service` (or whatever command it tells you to run, it'll list a command to run if it fails to restart) to view the error log, try a google search for your error, if that doesn't work then ask for help in the self-hosting server.

 That's it!
 The bot should be fully functional.
 The dashboard should be accessible at http://[localhost|domain|ip]:1234.
 If there are any issues, or to see sample configs, please visit the Zeppelin support Server or self-hosting server.